-- contracts with over 3,000 individual providers and approximately 450 active qualified vendors. - implemented a Fiscal Intermediary service for over 3500 people who use individual independent providers.
-This allows the consumer/family to be the employer of the support provider.

-provides full administrative support to the Client Services Trust Fund.
-The Developmental Disabilities Advisory Council distributed \$171,186 from the Client Services Trust Fund to over 200 consumers.
+- Contracts with over 3,000 individual providers and approximately 450 active qualified vendors. - Implemented a Fiscal Intermediary service for over 3500 people who use individual independent providers.
+This allows the consumer/family to be the employer of the support provider. - Provides full administrative support to the Client Services Trust Fund.
+The Developmental Disabilities Advisory Council distributed \$170,598.80 from the Client Services Trust Fund to 159 consumers. - Supports the three (3) Human Service Cooperatives which participants state: - Provides a community of support; - Empowers consumers and families; - Enhances control and choice; - Streamlines service delivery through partnering with service agencies; and - Gives the opportunity and ability to change the lives of people with developmental disabilities.